ketamineismybenzin/simpleCpuSim/README.md

 add stack functions (push, pop).

-add some form of simulated hard storage using binairy files, disk images or floppy disks. - Done
+add some form of simulated non volatile memory using binairy files, disk images or floppy disks. - Done

 add IO (keyboard - done, TTY - done, networking, vga graphics).

 Curently being worked on:
-instructions and interputs
+instructions and interupts

 BUGS:
-random segfault that is caused by non deterministic source in EXECUTE function. - fixed
+random segfault due to non deterministic source in EXECUTE function. - fixed

 how to build:
-first download the repo and navigate to the root. in the root of the project use the make command. then use ./main to run the simulation
+first download the repo and navigate to the root. in the root of the project use the "make" command. then use ./main to run the simulation

 notes:

-Flash.bin holds the hard storage and is loaded into Flash memory at initialization.
+Flash.bin holds the non volatile memory and is loaded into Flash memory at initialization.
 Bios.bin holds the bios wich is loaded to 0x00FF at cpu initialization.